mohamed3ali/Task-Management-App/README.md

 ## Description

 This is the backend API for a task management application built with **NestJS** and **MongoDB**.
-It provides authentication, task management, and LinkedIn profile scraping using Puppeteer.
+It provides authentication, task management, and LinkedIn profile scraping using playwright.

 ## Technologies